Sack off subway, this is the real deal.

 Total Cost - £9.97 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-First up, make your meatballs.
 Start by placing 120 grams of fresh white bread (without crusts) in a bowl.
-Pour enough milk over the bread so that it is covered, and then leave to soak and absorb.
+Pour enough milk over the bread so that it is covered and leave to soak.

 Into a large bowl, add your pork and beef mince, a finely diced onion, 2 cloves of grated garlic, a large handful of parsley, 2 teaspoons of ground fennel seeds, 3 egg yolks, a good sprinkle of salt and pepper, and your milk soaked bread.
 Mix everything together with your hands.